psychemedia/sin-eater-resources/resources/TIMES_the-times.md

 Author: Z.

 Issue: 34690
-p?
+p4

 TO THE EDITOR OF THE TIMES.

 Sir,
 -With reference to the Welsh superstition of the sin-eater, the existence of which is doubted by Mr. Ede, those interested in the question may like to know that a full account of the superstition is given in " The Mountain Decameron," by Joseph Downes, a now very rare book, published by Bentley in 1836, in three volumes.

-On page 232 of vol. 3 there is the following heading -" The Last Sin-Eater of Wales, a Sketch," &c.
+On page 232 of vol. 3 there is the following heading - "The Last Sin-Eater of Wales, a Sketch," &c.

 The chapter that follows is most interesting and minute, and seemns to be a literal transcript of fact.
 It is not strange, however, that the oldest inhabitant now living should not have heard of " the sin-eater," since Joseph Downe, writing in 1836, himself says in the sentence introductory to his sketch, " So late an the earlier part of the last century that strange character of a stranger superstition known by the name of 'the sin-eater ' was not unknown in Wales."